Welcome to the Precision Muon Physics Group

 muon g-2

-The anomalous magnetic moment of the muon was last measured in 2004 to a precision of 540 parts per billion (ppb) by the E821 Muon g-2 Experiment at Brookhaven National Laboratory.
-Comparisons with current (2020, https://muon-gm2-theory.illinois.edu/) standard model calculations indicated a >3 sigma discrepancy between theoretical predictions and experiment.
-This is a strong hint of new physics, and represents a stringent test of the standard model.
-The implications are profound as the magnitude of the deviation locks squarely with predictions by many supersymmetric models and implies mass scales that are quite accessible at the Large Hadron Collider.
-The Muon g-2 Experiment at Fermilab (E989) aims to improve the precision of the experimental value by a factor of 4.
-The group at UW was heavily involved in forming the new collaboration (with Prof. Hertzog serving as co-spokesperson) --- helping to relocate the ring magnet from Brookhaven National Laboratory to Fermilab, designing beamline strategies, and prototyping new detectors.
+The Fermilab Muon g-2 experiment’s ultimate goal is to improve on the precision of the BNL measurement by a factor of 4, and thus to provide a robust benchmark for future Standard Model and Beyond-Standard-Model theory values.
+The group at UW was heavily involved in forming the new collaboration (with Prof. Hertzog serving as co-spokesperson) -- helping to relocate the ring magnet from Brookhaven National Laboratory to Fermilab, designing beamline strategies, and prototyping new detectors.
 Since then, we have been one of the largest groups within the collaboration, contributing to each aspect of the measurement.
 In particular the UW group has:

 • Aided in the design, prototyping, and testing of the calorimeter system both at CENPA and using the test beam at SLAC;